opqdonut/clojure-exercises/README.md

 1. get the value of a key from a map using the map itself as a function
 1. get the value of a key from a map using a keyword as a function

-1. use the function `get-in` to fetch the value `:treasure` from the value:
+1. use the function `get-in` to return the value `:treasure` from the value:

    ```clojure
    {:description "cave"